reasonmethis/docdocgo-core/README-FOR-DEVELOPERS.md

 or by running `api.py` directly.

 The details of using the API are described in the [Using the FastAPI Server](#using-the-fastapi-server) section.
-The API was used in the commercial version of DocDocGo to interact with the accompanying Google Chat App.
+The API was used in DocDocGo Carbon (original, commercial version of DocDocGo licensed to Carbon Inc.) to interact with the accompanying Google Chat App.
 It can be similarly used to integrate DocDocGo into any other chat application, such as a Telegram or Slack bot.

 ## Using the FastAPI server